dynamo58/charon/README.md

 ## Name

-The program is named after Greek mythology whereby Charon is the name of a ferryman bringing the dead to the underworld across the river Acheron
+The name comes from Greek mythology, where Charon is the name of a ferryman bringing the dead across the river Acheron into the underworld.

 # Roadmap